chartjs/Chart.js/CONTRIBUTING.md

 Guidlines:

+ - Please create an issue first:
+   - For bugs, we can discuss the fixing approach
- - Please ask before starting significant work on a pull request to check it's a change within the project scope, and isn't a duplicate effort
+   - For enhancements, we can discuss if it is within the project scope and avoid duplicate effort
- - Please make changes to the files in [`/src`](https://github.com/nnnick/Chart.js/tree/master/src), not `Chart.js` or `Chart.min.js` in the repo root directory
+ - Please make changes to the files in [`/src`](https://github.com/nnnick/Chart.js/tree/master/src), not `Chart.js` or `Chart.min.js` in the repo root directory, this avoids merge conflicts
  - Tabs for indentation, not spaces please
  - If adding new functionality, please also update the relevant `.md` file in [`/docs`](https://github.com/nnnick/Chart.js/tree/master/docs)
  - Please make your commits in logical sections with clear commit messages
- - Please avoid committing in the build Chart.js & Chart.min.js file, as it may cause conflicts when merging back

 Joining the Project
 -------------